- Camp Wildcat is structured into seven single week session formats. Participants can now enroll in one of the seven or

 - No field trips to sites outside of UNH occur.
 Camp Wildcat travels to Mendums Pond in Barrington, NH as it is still part of UNH's property.
 Travel to Mendums Pond will occur on Wednesday each week.

-- The Hamel Recreation Center will now serve as "home base" for Camp Wildcat.
+- The Hamel Recreation Center serves as "home base" for Camp Wildcat.
 This location offers the following advantages:

 - Proximity to the UNH Outdoor Pool for open swim

 - Proximity to Scott Hall Lawn to enhance sports and adventure programming

 - Drop-off and pick-up will take place at the entrance of the Hamel Recreation Center.

 - Group swim lessons are available as an extended care option from 4:45pm-5:30pm at the end of each camp day.
 Parents/guardians must pick up their child(ren) no later than 5:45pm.
 Current maximum enrollment for extended care swim lessons is 40 campers per session.